-In April 2003, the BPLR policy was introduced.
-BPLR(Benchmark Prime Lending Rate), or prime rate of interest, is an interest charged by commercial banks to its most creditworthy customers.
+In April 2003, the Benchmark Prime Lending Rate (BPLR) policy was introduced.
+BPLR or prime rate of interest, is an interest charged by commercial banks to their most creditworthy customers.
 Thus, the bank would charge the lowest interest rate to the customers who had a good credit profile.
 However, this policy’s primary issue was the unavailability of a fixed formula to estimate the prime rate of interest, which created other problems such as lack of transparency (banks would charge different interest rates from different customers).

 Consequently, the RBI’s BPLR policy or prime rate of interest could not link the repo rates with the interest rates of the loans given by commercial banks.
 The repo rate did not affect the interest rates needed to maintain the balance between growth and inflation.

 Due to the Prime Lending Rate policy’s failure, RBI in July 2010 launched the Base Rate Policy.
 The concept was similar to the prime rate of interest, i.e., the interest rate charged to the customer was based on his creditworthiness.
 This policy’s additional feature was a suggestive formula prescribed by the RBI to calculate the Base Rate, which wasn’t there earlier.

 Nevertheless, the lack of transparency still existed as there was no permanent formula given to these banks.
 RBI’s Base rate showed no impact of changing repo rates on the interest rates of the commercial banks.